-The onus is on delivery partners to be alert to any conflicts of interest in connection with their duties and responsibilities; to disclose any such conflicts to the department; and to take reasonable steps to avoid any situation where their other interests conflict or could be perceived to conflict with their duties and responsibilities.
+The onus is on funding recipients to be alert to any conflicts of interest in connection with their duties and responsibilities; to disclose any such conflicts to the department; and to take reasonable steps to avoid any situation where their other interests conflict or could be perceived to conflict with their duties and responsibilities.

-Delivery partner staff or representatives must regularly assess whether they have any conflicts of interest.
+Funding recipient staff or representatives must regularly assess whether they have any conflicts of interest.
 Make sure staff ask themselves: could my personal or private interests or other interests of my organisation be perceived to improperly influence the decisions I make, the actions I take or the advice I provide in connection with my duties and responsibilities?
 If the answer is 'yes', then they must immediately disclose these interests and any circumstances which may be perceived as involving a conflict of interest to the department.
-As well as disclosing any conflicts of interest to the department, all delivery partner staff must also take reasonable steps to avoid situations where their other interests conflict (or could be perceived to conflict) with their duties and responsibilities.
-Delivery partners have specific responsibilities and obligations outlined in their contractual or grant arrangements with the department.
-As a general rule, to enter into an agreement with DFAT, delivery partners and their staff are required to:
+As well as disclosing any conflicts of interest to the department, all funding recipient staff must also take reasonable steps to avoid situations where their other interests conflict (or could be perceived to conflict) with their duties and responsibilities.
+Funding recipients have specific responsibilities and obligations outlined in their contractual or grant arrangements with the department.
+As a general rule, to enter into an arrangement with DFAT, funding recipients and their staff are required to:

-- disclose the details of any conflicts of interest; or - declare that no conflicts of interest exist or are likely to arise in the performance of that delivery partner's obligations under that agreement.
+- disclose the details of any conflicts of interest; or - declare that no conflicts of interest exist or are likely to arise in the performance of that funding recipient's obligations under that arrangement.

-In addition, delivery partners are required to use their best endeavours to ensure that no conflicts of interest arise in relation to the performance of that agreement.
-If a conflict does arise, delivery partners are required to immediately notify DFAT in writing.
+In addition, funding recipients are required to use their best endeavours to ensure that no conflicts of interest arise in relation to the performance of that arrangement.
+If a conflict does arise, funding recipients are required to immediately notify DFAT in writing.